The Top 5 Largest Solar Projects in South Asia

 1. Bhadla Solar Park, India – The Crown Jewel of Solar Power

-Topping the list is Bhadla Solar Park, located in Rajasthan, India.
-Spanning over 14,000 acres in the Thar Desert, it is the largest solar power project in Asia and the world, with a capacity of over 2,245 MW.
+First on the list is Bhadla Solar Park in Rajasthan, India.
+Covering more than 14,000 acres of land in the Thar Desert, it is Asia’s and the globe’s largest solar power project with a capacity of more than 2,245 MW.

 - Solar innovations: The park uses advanced solar tracking systems to optimize output in harsh desert conditions.